 Why Do Limbs "Fall Asleep"?

-You know how it goes.
 You sit too long with your legs crossed or lie with your arm under your head, and when you go to move the limb, it's tingling with a "pins and needles" sensation.
 But why?

 Pressure puts the squeeze on nerve pathways and blood vessels, so the nerves can't transmit signals properly, and the blood vessels can't bring oxygen and nutrients to the nerves.
-The cut-off interferes with the normal flow of information between the limb and the brain and the signals going back and forth get jumbled.
+The cut-off interferes with the normal flow of information between the limb and the brain, and the signals going back and forth get jumbled.
 Some nerve cells stop sending info entirely, while others send impulses erratically.